imtiaz-usc/imtiaz-usc/README.md

          width="45" /> My name is Imtiaz</h1>

 About Me:
-- 👨‍🎓 I graduated from USC recently with my concentration in Electrical and Computer Engineering.
+- 👨‍🎓 I graduated from USC in 2023 with my concentration in Electrical and Computer Engineering.
 Currently, I'm a full-time Product Manager at Microsoft.
-- 💡 I'm a Gates Millennium Scholar on a full-ride scholarship looking to further improve my product management, creative thinking, and technical skills.
+- 💡 I started my career as an engineer, earning my degree in Electrical and Computer Engineering from the University of Southern California.
+As I worked on building systems, I became increasingly curious about the 'why' behind product decisions—the strategy, the customer needs, and how technical execution drives business outcomes.
+That curiosity led me into product management, where I now translate complex challenges into scalable, high-value solutions.
-- 💫 I have over 2 years of experience in product management and software engineering.
-These include interning and working as a Product Manager for Microsoft, working as an SDE for AT&T, interning as a Software Engineer at Boeing over two consecutive summers, working for two startups (Product and Engineering) in education and the B2B space, and personal projects and leadership.
+- 💫 I’ve worked at Microsoft, AT&T, Boeing, and startups like Export Portal, leading cross-functional teams to drive adoption, optimize user experience, and boost revenue through data-backed strategies.
+My experience spans AI, enterprise security, SMB strategy, and full-stack development, allowing me to bridge the gap between business needs and engineering execution seamlessly.
-- 🙌 As a current technical professional, I'm always looking for ways to grow and reach my full potential.
+- 🙌 As a technically adept Product Manager, I thrive on challenges that push me to grow—whether that’s shaping product strategy, leading engineering discussions, or driving high-impact initiatives.
+I'm always eager to collaborate, learn, and refine my craft.
 - 😊 Please feel free to connect with me through this platform and I hope we can leverage each other's skills and viewpoints!
 - 👯 Connect with me on LinkedIn: [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/imtiaz-uddin)
-- 📫 Email: ImtiazUddin25@gmail.com
+- 📫 Email: imtiaz@alumni.usc.edu
 - ⚡ Fun fact: I got to shake hands with Bad Bunny!